HomeLab Environment Configuration

 - Go to

-After setting, click "Save" to restart the router.
+After configuration is complete, click "Save" to reboot the router

-- Wireless - Advanced Settings - Roaming Assist: Select "Off" to improve stability.
+- Wireless Network - Advanced Settings - Roaming Assistant: Select Off, which can improve stability.

-- Wireless - Advanced Settings - Region: Select Australia, which may enhance signal strength, but pay attention to compliance and may not be applicable to all regions.
+- Wireless Network - Advanced Settings - Region: Select Australia, which might enhance signal strength, but be mindful of compliance, as it may not be suitable for all regions.

-- If using Homeassistant: It is recommended to turn off the WiFi dual-band merging mode to avoid compatibility issues.
+- If using Homeassistant: It is recommended to disable WiFi dual-band merging mode to avoid compatibility issues.

 Summary

-This article provides detailed steps for ONT bridge mode, R4S PPPOE configuration, and Linksys bridge mode to ensure efficient operation of the home network.
+This article provides detailed steps for ONU bridge mode, R4S PPPoE configuration, and Linksys bridge mode, ensuring efficient operation of the home network.